 Clients may be evaluated using appropriate diagnostic instruments in the Speech & Hearing Clinic by speech-language pathologists employed by the University and/or by Student Clinicians under the supervision of licensed, certified speech-language pathologists.
-Student Clinicians may be asked to perform diagnostic evaluations while enrolled in other courses in addition to their on-campus clinical practica (e.g., Diagnostics Methods - graduate level).
+Student Clinicians may be asked to perform diagnostic evaluations while enrolled in other courses in addition to their on-campus clinical practica (e.g., CMDS 5410 Advanced Diagnostics Methods).